Yanherrrr/rag-fastapi/README.md

 ## 🙏 Acknowledgments

+- **Cursor AI** for revolutionizing the development experience with AI pair programming
 - **Mistral AI** for the powerful LLM API
 - **Hugging Face** for sentence-transformers and cross-encoders
 - **FastAPI** for the excellent web framework